UEFA Euro 2024 qualifying: Seeding

 The teams were seeded based on the September 2022 UEFA Nations League overall rankings.

+Summary

 Groups

 The fixture list was confirmed by UEFA on 10 October 2022, the day following the draw.
 The schedule was initially released on the day of the draw, but was withdrawn shortly after its distribution due to an alleged calendar issue.
 However, UEFA ultimately confirmed the initial schedule the following day, with no changes made.
-Group matches will take place from 23 March to 21 November 2023.
+Group matches took place from 23 March to 21 November 2023.